Manage Google Play private apps

 Download private apps

-Once the G Suite administrator whitelists a private app users can download it using the Google Play Store app on their devices.
+Once an administrator whitelists a private app, users can download it using the Google Play Store app on their devices.
 To access private apps, they need to go to the managed Play Store on their Android device.

 Will this feature allow me to publish internal apps to my users' BlackBerry devices, iPhones, and Windows Phones?

-No, only Android apps on Android devices are support.
+No, only Android apps on Android devices are supported.

 Can I publish an app to both the public Google Play store and as a private app?

 This functionality is not supported.
 However, the Work Apps tab contains both private apps and any managed apps for your organization.
 This allows your users to easily find all work related apps in one place.